top of page

 Hitch Cord, Rope Wrench, Tether and Pulley SRT Climb System

 The performance of this type of system depends on which combination of hitch cord, climb line, wrench and tether are used.
-Each combination has its own compromises, and some are better than others.
+Each combination has its compromises, and some are better than others.
 The adjustable wrenches like the ISC Apex and the Notch Flow have some extra adjustability which can be nice (I’ve never wanted more adjustability myself but I am only 170 lbs plus gear) and there are a variety of tethers some soft and some rigid.
 Overall, these pros and cons are consistent through most configurations.

 Pros